-Principle 7 Institutional investors should report periodically on their stewardship The Fund reports annually on stewardship activity undertaken during the year in the report and accounts and a presentation is given to members who have the opportunity to ask questions about the Fund's stewardship activities. and voting activities.
+Institutional investors should report periodically on their stewardship and voting activities.

+The Fund reports annually on stewardship activity undertaken during the year in the report and accounts and a presentation is given to members who have the opportunity to ask questions about the Fund's stewardship activities.
+Details of voting activity is also included in the Fund's quarterly investment report produced by the Officers.

 In the event of significant engagements through any given year the voting activity of the Fund's managers will be made available with voting records published on the Fund's website for the benefit of the Fund's membership.

-Investment Guiding Principles
+Appendix 3 - Investment Guiding Principles